Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Uncoiled affine and periodic Temperley--Lieb algebras

-This pair of quotient algebras is very different from those defined in~\eqref{eq:odd.quotients} for $n$ odd.
+The pair of quotient algebras~\eqref{eq:even.quotients.1} is very different from those defined in~\eqref{eq:odd.quotients} for $n$ odd.
 First, in the relation~\eqref{eq:unwinding.ptl.odd} that unwinds the through-lines in $\qptla_n(\beta,\alpha)$ for $n$ odd, the exponent of $(e_{n-1}e_{n-2}\dots e_1 e_0)$ is double the one for $n$ even in relation~\eqref{eq:extra.relations.ptl.even.1}.
-In terms of diagrams, these relations read, for $n = 5$ and $n=6$, respectively, \be \ = \gamma^2 \ \ , \ = \ \ . \ee It is indeed not possible in $\qptl_n(\beta, \gamma)$ with $n$ odd to unwind the through-lines by $n$ nodes, as this would create connectivities with odd parities.
-Secondly, for $n$ odd, the unwinding of the through-lines allows for the introduction of the parameter $\gamma$.
+It is indeed not possible in $\qptl_n(\beta, \gamma)$ with $n$ odd to unwind the through-lines by $n$ nodes, as this would create connectivities with odd parities.
+Secondly, for $n$ odd, the unwinding of the through-lines allows for the introduction of the parameter~$\gamma$.
 For $n$ even, it is not possible to include this parameter in~\eqref{eq:quotients.ptl.and.atl.1}.
 Indeed, the relation $\Omega^n c = c$, valid in $\atl_n(\beta)$ for $n$ even and any connectivity $c$ without through-lines, shows that only $\gamma = 1$ is possible for $n$ even.

-It is however possible to consider a second kind of quotient for $n$ even, with the relations
+It is, however, possible to consider a second kind of quotient for $n$ even, with the relations

-In this case, it is not hard to see that the condition $E=0$ implies that any connectivity $c$ with no through-line is set to zero, as all such connectivities can be obtained by acting with the algebra on~$E$ on the left and right.
+In this case, it is not hard to see that the conditions $E=0$ for $\atl_n(\beta)$ and $E=0=F$ for $\ptl_n(\beta)$ imply that any connectivity $c$ with no through-lines is set to zero, as all such connectivities can be obtained by acting with the algebra on~$E$ or $F$ on the left and right.
 The identity $\Omega^n c = c$ for these connectivities is then satisfied.
-Moreover, the unwinding of the defects now involves the free parameter $\gamma$.
-The second pair of uncoiled algebras for $n$ even is then defined as \be n \textrm{ even}: \quad \left\{ \right. \ee
+Moreover, the unwinding of the defects now involves the free parameter~$\gamma$.
+The second pair of uncoiled algebras for $n$ even, denoted as $\qatlb_n(\beta,\gamma)$ and $\qptlb_n(\beta,\gamma)$, are then defined as \be n \textrm{ even}: \quad \left\{ \right. \ee